keszocze/ahd-clash/README.md

 # Simple Starter Project
 This starter project contains the scaffolding needed to integrate Clash with the Cabal and Stack build systems.
 It allows you to use dependencies from [Hackage](https://hackage.haskell.org/) easily.

+# **This is the `README.md` from the Clash template**
 <!-- omit in toc -->

+This content is preserved as it describes the setup of a Chisel project very well.
+Please note that changes have been made to the template that

 # Table of Contents
 - [Getting this project](#getting-this-project)
 - [Building and testing this project](#building-and-testing-this-project)